gregv12/servicestarter-example/README.md

 ## Overview
 A simulated order processing system forms the requirements for this example.
 An order gateway connects to an exchange and process orders from market participants.
-Orders must make it to a running instances of the risk manager the order audit recorder.
+Orders must make it to a running instance of the risk manager and the order audit recorder.

 The goal of this example is to control the lifecycle of the independent services:
 - Start all services start in the correct order.
 The order gateway must be the last component started